univention/univention-corporate-server/doc/manual/appendix/variables.rst

    information, see :ref:`users-faillog-pam`.

+.. envvar:: auth/sshd/user/root

+   To prohibit SSH login for the user ``root`` completely, set the value ``no``.
+   For more information, see :ref:`computers-ssh-login-to-systems`.

 .. envvar:: backup/clean/max_age

    Defines how long a UCS system keeps old backup files of the LDAP data.
    Allowed values are integer numbers and they define days.
 The system doesn't delete backup files when the variable is not set.
 See :ref:`domain-ldap-nightly-backup`.

+.. envvar:: cups/server

+   Defines the print server to be used by a UCS system.
+For more information, see :ref:`computers-configureprintserver`.

 .. envvar:: directory/manager/templates/alphanum/whitelist